 Selecting an appropriate name for your business is important: it represents your brand and introduces your services to potential clients.

 Aim for a relevant, memorable name that conveys your offerings concisely.
-Brainstorm keywords and phrases that reflect your own business values, and combine them to create a unique name.
+Brainstorm keywords and phrases that reflect your business values and combine them to create a unique name.

-Finally, ensure your chosen name isn’t already in use and can be registered as a domain.
+Finally, ensure your chosen name isn’t already used and can be registered as a domain.

 A fitting name will help connect you with your target audience and build a presence in the professional organizing industry.